How To Fit A Door Knob With Concealed Fixings

 • 8mm mortice bar.

-• Inner roseplate plus plastic washer.
+• Inner rose plates plus plastic washers.

 • Fixing screws.

-Mushroom Door PDF drawing with labels
+Mushroom door knob PDF drawing with labelled parts

 The Mortice Bar

-The mortice bar is 8mm wide metal bar that fits through your door.
-Each door knob is fixed to the mortice bar, on either side of the door.
-The mortice bar in our example has a helpful feature of a split at both ends, with a grooved indent.
-This helps to give a snug fit for the grub screw fixing as it is tightened down onto the mortice bar.
+The mortice bar in our example has a split at both ends with a grooved indent.
+This helps the grub screw grip securely as it is tightened onto the bar.

-The Inner Roseplate
+The Inner Rose Plate

-• Fix the plastic washer in place.
+• Fit the plastic washer in place.

 • Tighten the grub screw using the Allen key.

-Your door knob is now fitted and ready for use!
+Your door knob is now fitted and ready for use.

 Comments